amphp/http-client/README.md

 ### Logging

-The `LogHttpArchive` interceptor allows logging all requests / responses including detailed timing information to an [HTTP archive (HAR)](https://en.wikipedia.org/wiki/HAR_%28file_format%29).
+The `LogHttpArchive` event listener allows logging all requests / responses including detailed timing information to an [HTTP archive (HAR)](https://en.wikipedia.org/wiki/HAR_%28file_format%29).

 These log files can then be imported into the browsers developer tools or online tools like [HTTP Archive Viewer](http://www.softwareishard.com/har/viewer/) or [Google's HAR Analyzer](https://toolbox.googleapps.com/apps/har_analyzer/).